SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

 For a start of a service development two instances are provided:

-1. For each request that shall process changing request an instance od a sub class of `JPAAbstractCUDRequestHandler` must be provided.
-The project uses a generic implementation `JPAExampleCUDRequestHandler`, which is handy during prototyping and model development, but was not created with the idea of productive usage, especially has this this the place to implement business logic.
+1. For each request that shall process changing requests an instance of a sub-class of `JPAAbstractCUDRequestHandler` must be provided.
+The project uses a generic implementation `JPAExampleCUDRequestHandler`, which is handy during prototyping and model development, but was not created with the intend of productive usage, especially as this is the place to implement business logic.
-2. Olingo grants some insights into the request with the so called _Debug Support_.
+2. Olingo grants some insights into the request processing with the so called _Debug Support_.
 The JPA Process supports this as well.
 As our service shall provide the debug information, an instance of `DefaultDebugSupport` is provided.
 The debug information can be retrieved by adding `odata-debug=html` or `odata-debug=json` to the query.
 E.g.:  http://localhost:9010/Trippin/v1/Persons?odata-debug=html

 ### Controller